ministryofjustice/moj-frontend/docs/components/add-another/_how-to-use.md

 -	that an item has been added or removed
 -	about errors

-### Stacked layout

-The stacked layout is the default layout.
-This means that

-You need to create the following unique content for it:
+You need to create the following unique content for each layout.

 <table class="govuk-table">
-  <caption class="govuk-table__caption govuk-table__caption--m">Content for the stacked layout</caption>
+  <caption class="govuk-table__caption govuk-table__caption--m">Stacked layout content</caption>
   <thead class="govuk-table__head">
     <tr class="govuk-table__row">
       <th scope="col" class="govuk-table__header">Content</th>